Best Arcteryx Jackets

 The Gore-Tex Pro material that this jacket is made of keeps you warm by keeping the wind and snow out.
 However, it is an uninsulated shell, so plan on using it with layers on very cold days.
 Ventilation zippers can also be found under the arms for when you get hot ascending a mountain in skins or warm spring days on the slopes.

-This jacket is made of two different materials, differentiated by the differing colors.
+This is one of the warmest arcteryx jacket that is made of two different materials, differentiated by the differing colors.
 The harder material located on the shoulders, upper arms, back, and chest, all areas that need to withstand more wear and tear.
 The lighter fabric is found on the lower arms and torso and allows for greater movement and breathability.
 Together these materials work to optimize comfort and minimize damage to the fabric.
 The jacket features Gore-Tex, a DWR finish, and watertight zippers.
 This jacket will keep you dry in many different scenarios.

 2. Atom LT